 Your Company has not accepted any deposits during the year from public in terms ofprovisions of Companies Act 2013.
 Further at the end of the year there were nounclaimed unpaid or overdue deposits.

-The Capital Adequacy Ratio as on 31st March 2018 stood at 21.19% compared to 24.09% ason 31st March 2017.
+The Capital Adequacy Ratio as on 31st March 2019 stood at 21.92% compared to 21.19% ason 31st March 2018.
 No adverse material changes affecting the financial position of theCompany have occurred during the financial year.

 8. Material changes and commitments if any affecting the financial position ofthe Company

-There have been no material changes and commitments affecting the financial position ofthe Company which have occurred between the end of the financial year of the Company towhich the financial statements relates (i.e. 31st March 2018) and the date of the report.No adverse Material changes affecting the financial position of the Company have occurredduring the Financial Year.
+There have been no material changes and commitments affecting the financial position ofthe Company which have occurred between the end of the financial year of the Company towhich the financial statements relates (i.e. 31st March 2019) and the date of the report.No adverse Material changes affecting the financial position of the Company have occurredduring the Financial Year.

 9. Particulars of loans guarantees and investments under Section 186

 The particulars of loans guarantees and investments have been disclosed in thefinancial statements.

 10. Share Capital/ Finance

-The paid up share capital of the Company as at 31st March 2018 aggregates to Rs.
-6422.83 million comprising of 642283335 equity shares of Rs.10/- each fully paid up.
-PTC India Limited holds 64.99% of the paid up share capitalof the Company as at 31stMarch 2018.
-The equity shares of the Company are listed on the National Stock Exchange ofIndia Limited (NSE) and BSE Limited (BSE).
+During the period under review no change has taken place with reagrd to capitalstructure of the Company.
+The paid up share capital of the Company as at 31st March 2019aggregates to Rs.
+6422.83 million comprising of 642283335 equity shares of Rs.10/ each fully paid up.
+PTC India Limited holds 64.99% of the paid up share capitalof the Company as at 31st March 2019.
+The equity shares of the Company are listed on theNational Stock Exchange of India Limited (NSE) and BSE Limited (BSE).

-13. Extracts of the Annual Return
+11. Extract of Annual Return

-As provided under section 92(3) of the Companies Act 2013 (the Act') and rule12(1) of the Companies (Management and Administration) Rules 2014 extract of annual return is givenin Annexure I in the prescribed Form MGT9 which forms part of thisreport.
+As provided under section 92(3) of the Companies Act 2013 and rule 12(1) of theCompanies (Management and Administration) Rules 2014 extract of annual return is givenin Annexure I in the prescribed Form MGT9 which forms part of thisreport.

-14. Directors and Key Managerial Personnel
+12. Directors and Key Managerial Personnel

-Details of changes in the composition of Board during the period under review has beenspecifically mentioned in the report on the CorporateGovernance which is annexed with this report.
+Details of changes in the composition of Board and appointment/ re-appointment duringthe period under review have been specifically mentioned in the report on the CorporateGovernance which is annexed with this report.

-15. Dividend Distribution Policy
+13. Dividend Distribution Policy

-As per regulation 43A of SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 the Company has formulated a dividend distribution policy.
-The policywas adopted to set out the parameters and circumstancesthat will be taken in to accountby the Board while determining the distribution ofdividend to its shareholder.
-The policyis enclosed as AnnexureII to theBoard Report and is also available onCompany's website at :http://www.ptcfinancial.com/upload/pdf/Dividend%20Distribution%20 PolicyPFS.pdf
+As per regulation 43A of SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 the top 500 listed companies shall formulate a dividend distributionpolicy.
+Accordingly the policy was adopted to set out the parameters and circumstancesthat will be taken in to account by the Board while determining the distribution ofdividend to its shareholder.
+The policy is enclosed as AnnexureII to theBoard Report and is also available on Company's website at :http://www.ptcfinancial.com/upload/pdf/Dividend%20Distribution%20 PolicyPFS.pdf

-16. Details of the Board meetings
+14. Details of Board meetings

 |Sl.
 No. ||Date of the meeting ||No. of Directors attended the meeting |

-|4 ||29th July 2017 ||9 |
+|4 ||29th August 2018 ||11 |

 |8 ||31st December 2018 ||10 |

-|14 ||28th March 2018 ||9 |
+|11 ||17th March 2019 ||9 |

 Further the attendance of each director is more specifically mentioned in the reporton the Corporate Governance which is annexed with this report.

-17. Committees of the Board
+15. Committees of Board